fluxninja/aperture/docs/content/get-started/setting-up-application/manual-control-points.md

     }
 ```

 This is how you can create a manual feature control point in your code.
-Complete
+The
-code snippet is available
+complete code snippet is available
 [here](https://github.com/fluxninja/aperture/blob/main/sdks/aperture-java/examples/standalone-example/src/main/java/com/fluxninja/example/App.java).

 <div class="alert alert--info shadow--md" role="alert">